plusserver/docs/content/en/container/managed-kubernetes/documentation/clusterinteraction/terraform-cluster-provisioning.md

 ## Deletion of the Kubernetes cluster

-If you want to delete the cluster again via Terraform, you had to add the following block to the configuration before creating it, as mentioned above:
+If you want to delete the cluster via Terraform later on, the following block should be added to the configuration before creating the cluster as mentioned above:

 ```terraform
   annotations:
     confirmation.gardener.cloud/deletion: "true"
 ```

-Once you have done this, you are now able to use Terraform to delete the previously created cluster using a “terraform destroy”.
-Here too, confirmation is required by entering “yes”, which can of course be avoided by appending “-auto-approve”.
-But as always, be sure that it is what you want and that you are applying it to the right environment.
+When this is done, you can use Terraform to delete the previously created cluster using a "terraform destroy".
+Again, you have to confirm with "yes", which can be avoided by appending "-auto-approve".
+But as always, be sure that this is what you want and that you are applying it to the right environment.

 ```bash
 terraform destroy
 ```

-In my case it looks like this:
+In our example it looks like this:
 <>
 ```bash
 kubectl_manifest.tf_test_shoot: Refreshing state... [id=/apis/core.gardener.cloud/v1beta1/namespaces/garden-ma-24/shoots/terraform-test]